pascalandy/infinit_sh-storage/README.md

 My complete bash script to setup and run a Infinit cluster.
 I hope these scripts will contribute to making Infinit a great stateful solution for cluster enthousiasts.

 ### Why
 I decided to share my scripts as **Chris Crone** from [Infinit](https://infinit.sh/)/Docker help me over 4 days via Slack.
+See [highlights](/Chat%20Highlights%20of%20the%20week.md) of this conversation.
 I had to scrap and rebuild my dev cluster at least 10 times to get it right.

 So far, I tried Resilio Sync, Syncthing, GlusterFS, and even Dropbox Linux.
 At this point Infinit seems to most promising and I bet on them.
 Please buzz me on [Twitter](https://twitter.com/_pascalandy) if you have another solution which is working for you.